 The future of research on Japan.

 New Voices in Japanese Studies (formerly New Voices) is a peer-reviewed academic journal published by The Japan Foundation, Sydney.
-All contributors are emerging scholars, ranging from Honours graduates to PhD level.
-All have a research interest in Japan, and connections to The Japan Foundation, Sydney’s local region of Australia and New Zealand.
+All contributors are emerging scholars, ranging from Honours graduates to PhD level, with a research interest in Japan.
+All papers are sole-authored and cover a range of subjects from the humanities and social sciences.

 Emerging researchers, emerging fields